 This includes the photographs he used to create his most famous work, a two-volume concordance of the now-dispersed Shahnama of Shah Tahmasp (colloquially known as the Houghton Shahnama).
-Though his final publication contained few color images, every folio is reproduced in full color, and sometimes in situ, in the photograph collection now held by the Fine Arts Library.
+Though his final publication contained few color images, most of the manuscript paintings are reproduced in full color, and sometimes in situ, in the collection now held by the Fine Arts Library.

-The Fine Arts Library is currently in the process of digitizing, color-correcting, and cataloging this important collection, which is made open access as it is completed.
+The Fine Arts Library is currently in the process of digitizing, color-correcting, and cataloging this important collection, which is made available open access as it is completed.
 View the images currently cataloged.